Saranyajayakumaran/PP5-Ecommerce/test.md

 ![Edit product page error](https://github.com/Saranyajayakumaran/PP5-Ecommerce/blob/main/documentation/Screenshots/html%20validation/css%20validation.png)

-Python Validation - Pycodestyle
+## Python Validation
-Python testing was done using Pycodestyle to ensure there were no syntax errors.
+Python testing was done using Pylint to ensure there were no syntax errors.

 The only errors displayed (as per below screenshot) can be ignored.
 The majority are within automatically generated files with the exception of env.py and webhooks.py.